Skip to main content

 A close-up of tall fescue

 Grass seeds all require roughly the same amount of water until they grow to about 2 inches tall.
 Once they’re tall enough, you can switch to an adult grass watering schedule.
-Fully grown grass only needs an inch or two of water each week, meaning it takes less water than seeds.
+Fully grown grass only needs 1 to 2 inches of water each week, meaning it takes less water than seeds.

 There are two approaches you can take from here: